A rich and creamy Healthy Mac and Cheese Recipe that's lighter on calories thanks to a few simple recipe hacks.

 How to make healthy mac and cheese:

 - Cook your pasta according to the package directions in heavily salted water.
 If you're baking your macaroni and cheese, preheat your oven to 375 degrees Fahrenheit.

-- Make the roux (according to the instructions above), turning the heat to low after.
+- Make the roux (according to the instructions below), turning the heat to low after.

 - Turn off the heat and add the pasta to the cheese sauce.
 Gently fold it into the sauce until combined.